 Machine translation engines, like Google Translate, work on Statistical Machine Translation, which essentially gathers data over time to statistically offer the best translation in a target language.
 There are distinct advantages and disadvantages to working with machine translation.

-However, the disadvantages include the limitations that come along with the service, and the fact that the output is not a comprehensive translation.
+However, the disadvantages include the limitations that come along with the service and the fact that the output is not a comprehensive translation.
 Not every type of text can be translated by a machine, and the end result will not produce a natural, fluently readable translation.
-Machine translators spit out mechanical and direct translation of words without accounting for flow or context.
+Machine translators spit out mechanical and direct translations of words without accounting for flow or context.

 So when would you want to use machine translation?
 Because a language can be automatically detected and you don’t need to spend time figuring out its native tongue, machine translation can come in handy when the goal is to simply understand the gist of a piece of content.
 You can easily translate your own message into a different language, which is useful for quick and informal communication.
 Machine translation is appropriate for unofficial purposes, but due to the margin of error and lack of contextual translation, we recommend it be avoided for official use.

 Human translation involves a trained professional translating content, whether that is in person or not.
-Human translators are often native speakers of the target language, and also trained in the subject matter of which they are translating.
+Human translators are often native speakers of the target language and are also trained in the subject matter of which they are translating.

 The advantages of human translation typically outweigh the disadvantages, especially in professional settings.
 When corresponding on an official level, human translation professionals are recommended since context is an extremely important aspect of communication and understanding.
 Translating web content, marketing copy, etc. doesn’t boil down to a simple word-for-word translation.
 In order to convey a brand’s identity and the appropriate message, a human needs to interpret what is being said – beyond the actual words – and then find the right way to say it in the target language.
 Each language has its own nuances, details, and cultural rules, and working with a trained human translator will also ensure consistency in messaging across all languages.